Machine Learning for Electron-Scale Turbulence Modeling in W7-X: Active-learning-based iterative reduced model refinement

-\paragraph*{Step II: Measuring the models' prediction uncertainty on an input testing set.} At each active learning step, we compute a measure of the reduced models' prediction uncertainty using bootstrapping~\cite{EB86}.
-To do this, we first create test sets of representative input parameter values, $\mathcal{I}_{\mathrm{test}}$, for each radial location.
-We leverage the pre-existing database summarized in Sec.~\ref{subsec:hi_fi_database} to construct these sets.
-Specifically, we sort all database entries by their heat flux values in ascending order.
-Note that this arrangement of entries does not necessarily entail that simulations with similar $\{\omega_{T_e}, \eta_e, \uptau\}$ are closely grouped together. $\mathcal{I}_{\mathrm{test}}$ is then populated with the input triplets $\{\omega_{T_e}, \eta_e, \uptau \}$ from every fourth entry in this sorted list.
-This yields test sets of size $\lfloor N_{\mathrm{DB}}/4 \rfloor$ for each $\hat{\rho}$.
-The remaining database pairs $(\{\omega_{T_e}, \eta_e, \uptau \}, Q_{e}/Q_{\mathrm{GB}})$, denoted by $\mathcal{P}_{\mathrm{pred}}$, are reserved for numerical validation; the corresponding $N_{\mathrm{pred}} \in \mathbb{N}$ values are listed in the last column in Table~\ref{tab:final_values_ntrain_nval}.
-Our goal with this splitting scheme is to obtain sufficiently representative testing sets while simultaneously reserving large datasets for numerical validation.
+\paragraph*{Step II: Measuring the models' prediction uncertainty on an input testing set.} At each active learning step, we estimate the prediction uncertainty of the reduced models using bootstrapping~\cite{EB86}.
+To this end, we construct test sets of representative input parameter values, $\mathcal{I}_{\mathrm{test}}$, for each radial location; an adequate coverage of the input space is crucial for the success of the active learning procedure.

+These test sets are derived from the pre-existing database summarized in Sec.~\ref{subsec:hi_fi_database}.
+Specifically, all database entries are sorted in ascending order of heat flux.
+The set $\mathcal{I}_{\mathrm{test}}$ is then constructed by selecting every fourth input triplet $\{\omega_{T_e}, \eta_e, \uptau\}$ from the sorted database.
+Consequently, each test set contains approximately one quarter of the database entries, i.e., on the order of $N_{\mathrm{DB}}/4$ samples per $\hat{\rho}$.
+While this construction does not enforce proximity in the input space between successive samples, we observe that the resulting active learning behavior is qualitatively robust to the ordering choice, as illustrated in Figs.~\ref{fig:coeff_ev_x0_0_2_and_0_3}--\ref{fig:coeff_ev_x0_0_8}.
+Furthermore, additional tests based on pseudo-random selections of the test set show qualitatively consistent results, suggesting limited sensitivity to the specific choice of $\mathcal{I}_{\mathrm{test}}$.
+The remaining database pairs $(\{\omega_{T_e}, \eta_e, \uptau\}, Q_{e}/Q_{\mathrm{GB}})$, denoted by $\mathcal{P}_{\mathrm{pred}}$, are reserved for independent numerical validation; the corresponding sample counts $N_{\mathrm{pred}} \in \mathbb{N}$ are listed in the last column of Table~\ref{tab:final_values_ntrain_nval}.

-Next, we use bootstrapping to create an ensemble of $M$ models for each $\hat{\rho}$.
-Specifically, we resample our current training datasets, $\mathcal{P}_{\mathrm{train}}$, with replacement $M$ times to generate $M$ new training datasets of the same size.
-We then refit our models on each dataset and use them to compute predictions for all input values in $\mathcal{I}_{\mathrm{test}}$.
-This process generates an ensemble of $M$ predictions for each input triplet in the test set, providing an estimate of the prediction distribution and the uncertainty arising from the variability in the training data.
+Next, we employ bootstrapping to construct an ensemble of $M$ models for each $\hat{\rho}$.
+We resample the current training dataset, $\mathcal{P}_{\mathrm{train}}$, with replacement $M$ times to generate $M$ bootstrap datasets of identical size.
+Each model is refitted on its corresponding dataset and used to compute predictions for all input values in $\mathcal{I}_{\mathrm{test}}$.
+This procedure yields an ensemble of $M$ predictions for every input triplet in the test set, providing an empirical estimate of the prediction distribution and the uncertainty induced by variability in the training data.